18 Top-Rated Beaches in Hawaii

 On the south coast of lush Kauai, where the sun always seems to shine, Poipu Beach Park is made up of three gorgeous gold-sand crescents, fronted by a shimmering sea.

-The water here is very calm and suitable for kids, thanks to protection by a reef, making it a good choice for families.
+The water here is very calm and suitable for kids, thanks to the protection of a reef, making it a good choice for families.
 There is also a lifeguard on duty daily year-round.

 There is good snorkeling in the vicinity, and should you want to surf, there is a break over the reef, but it is for experienced riders only.
 Should you wish to stay around here, you'll find a number of resort options, including the Grand Hyatt Kauai Resort and Spa.